Register for Bench-Bar and Annual Conference at Borgata

 YLD 2010 Photo Contest: "Eyes on the Environment"

-The Young Lawyers Division welcomes submissions from all members of the Bar Association for "Eyes on the Environment," a summer photography contest in which the winning image will be featured in The Philadelphia Lawyer
+The Young Lawyers Division welcomes submissions from all members of the Bar Association for "Eyes on the Environment," a summer photography contest in which the winner and runner-up will receive $200 and $100 gift certificates, respectively, to Ruth's Chris Steak House as well as have their images featured in The Philadelphia Lawyer

 , the Association's quarterly magazine.